logan169/logan169.github.io/_posts/2025-01-17-simplifying-houdini-custom-ui-creation.md

   </div>
 </div>

+# Limitations

+While integrating multithreaded Python packages, I encountered crashes during PDG work item processing.
+To address this, I executed the PDG graph from Houdini's main thread, leading to sequential work item execution, which removed parallelization.
+Although this didn't affect my use case, it could be an issue in other scenarios.
+Additionally, since Hou Databox doesn’t currently convert UI parameters into JSON, it limits the ability to run out-of-process.
+However, this wasn’t problematic in my case, as I could still use Houdini headlessly via the command line.

 # Final Thoughts

 In this article, I’ve shared how I leverage my "Hou Databox" package to efficiently design UI that facilitate external Python libraries integration within Houdini.
 I demonstrated how the package enables users to save nodes as Python snippets, which can later be recreated directly from the TAB menu, streamlining the workflow for both prototyping and reuse.

 Additionally, I showcased how UI inheritance allows for the creation of topic-specific packages that benefit from the default UI and behavior of their parent packages without the need to have redundant code.
 This approach fosters consistency while reducing the effort required to build specialized tools.
 Finally, I highlighted how the package simplifies rapid iteration during UI design opening scaling up in complexity the UI when needed, "Hou Databox" significantly accelerates the process, making it a powerful tool for enhancing productivity and creativity.

+If you're interested in exploring what I’ve built on top of "Hou Databox" and "Hou Pandas", feel free to read the dedicated article on Hou Fin [here](https://logan169.github.io/2025/01/17/building-a-finance-library-in-houdini.html) for more details.